hunterh37/Introduction-to-Augmented-Reality-on-iOS/README.md

 This page is intended to be an introduction to Augmented Reality on iOS - including frameworks, best practices, resources, and more.
 Apple has created a wonderful augmented reality platform - but with technology and frameworks evolving so quickly, things can get a bit confusing.
 ARKit, RealityKit, SceneKit, and Metal, are often brought up when discussing an augmented reality application.
 Often times discussed in tandem with one another, or sometimes individually, this document will help provide clarity.

+# Future of Augmented Reality Applications on iOS

+- RealityKit + SwiftUI + Apple Silicon = ? ....
+Apple Glasses

+With such a strong augmented reality platform, it certainly seems Apple is preparing for their launch of Apple Glasses.
+These tools and frameworks have been quietly brewing in the background - the major bugs, flaws, and quirks, have all been worked out.
+Second generation Apple Glasses could spark a consumer revolution similar to the first iPhone.

 # Table of Contents

 - ARKit